 Office of the Chancellor (CO) Review

-A completed and duly signed Qualifications Review Questionnaire for Proposed Audit Firm (see Attachments) for each auxiliary organization's selected external audit firm shall be submitted annually to the CO by April 30 by the campus chief financial officer.
-The CO will review the questionnaire and notify the campus of the result of the review.
+A completed and duly signed Qualifications Review Questionnaire for Proposed Audit Firm (see Attachments) for each auxiliary organization's selected external audit firm shall be submitted annually to the CO by April 30 by the university chief financial officer.
+The CO will review the questionnaire and notify the university of the result of the review.
 The review is conducted annually and at any time prior to entering an engagement letter with the external audit firm.
 If the auxiliary organization has not changed audit firms and the audit firm was previously subjected to this review process, a short form with limited information may be submitted.

 Training and Education